-The USB TinyShield lets you connect your TinyDuino via a micro-USB connector and uses the very popular FTDI FT231X USB to Serial converter IC (as used on most standard Arduino models).
+The USB TinyShield lets you connect your TinyDuino via a micro-USB connector.
+It uses the very popular FTDI FT231X USB to Serial converter IC (as used on most standard Arduino models).
 Using this board allows you to download new sketches via the Arduino IDE to your TinyDuino, and also allows you to add USB communication capabilities to your projects.
 This board supports RX and TX status LEDs so you can visualize the serial traffic to and from your TinyDuino.

-Side USB Connector - the micro USB connector will come out the left side of the TinyDuino stack.
-This works well for all TinyShields except the TinyScreen and the Proto Terminal Block TinyShield.
+Side USB Connector - The micro USB connector will come out the left side of the TinyDuino stack.
+This works well for all TinyShields, except the TinyScreen and the Proto Terminal Block TinyShield.

-Top USB Connector - the micro USB connector will come out the top side of the TinyDuino stack
+Top USB Connector - The micro USB connector will come out the top side of the TinyDuino stack.

 This board also uses the DTR line from the FTDI IC to support the auto-reset function when a new sketch is downloaded to the processor – eliminating the need for you to hit the reset button to reprogram your TinyDuino.

 To learn more about the TinyDuino Platform, click here

 - Entire USB protocol handled on the chip - No USB-specific firmware programming required.

 - 300 baud to 115200 baud supported